gkzhb/ocm.fish/README.md

 `ocm` is a command-line tool for managing opencode configuration files, similar to how nvm manages Node.js versions.

+> This project is inspired by [hungthai1401/occtx](https://github.com/hungthai1401/occtx) and vibe coded with [sst/opencode](https://github.com/sst/opencode) & Kimi K2.

 ## Features

 - List all available configurations